dzmitry-lahoda/lahoda-eth/overlays/rareskills.io/post/set-theory.md

 **Surjective** - there is at least one preimage for element in codedomain, there can be serveral preimage for same element, but not zero. like ">=1".

 $Bijective =Injective + Surjective$, like $>=1$ and $<=1$ is $=1$

+Magma is just closed.

+Semigroup is associative Magma.

+Monoid is Semigroup with Idenity element

+Group is Monoid with inverse for each element.